alo9507/JustKeepClicking/content/blog/whats-your-ttr-equation/index.md

 ---
 title: What's Your Time to Release Equation?
 date: "2020-02-01T22:12:03.284Z"
-description: "How humans and code pair to determine time to release a new feature"
+description: "How humans and code combine to determine your time to release a new feature"
 ---

 <blockquote>Enterprise asks of pair programming culture: Why would I pay two developers to do the job of one?</blockquote>